South Sydney Rabbitohs: Supporters

-The South Sydney Rabbitohs continue to have a large supporter base in their traditional areas of South-eastern Sydney, despite having moved from Redfern Oval two decades ago, while also enjoying wide support throughout other rugby league playing centres around the country.
+The South Sydney Rabbitohs continue to have a large supporter base in its traditional areas of South-eastern Sydney, despite having moved from Redfern Oval two decades ago, while also enjoying wide support throughout other rugby league playing centres around the country.
 The official South Sydney supporter group is known as "The Burrow".

 South Sydney at one stage had the highest football club membership in the National Rugby League, with membership exceeding 35,000 as of June 23, 2015.
 That member number also included more than 11,000 ticketed members, the highest of the Sydney-based NRL clubs.
 Following the conclusion of the 2021 NRL season, new figures showed South Sydney to have the second highest membership of Sydney NRL clubs behind Parramatta.

 It was announced during the 2010 Charity Shield game that both St. George Illawarra and Souths had exceeded the 10,000 milestone, making the 2010 season the first time two Sydney clubs had entered the season with 10,000 ticketed members each.
 The club had members from every state in Australia and international members in 22 countries.
 Football club membership peaked at some 22,000 when the club was re-admitted to the National Rugby League for season 2002.

+The club’s popularity extends far beyond its local catchment area.
+Publicly available Rabbitohs membership demographic data shows that in 2015, 22 per cent of Rabbitohs fans lived from Strathfield through to Liverpool and Campbelltown, 16 per cent in the Hills District, Parramatta and Greater West, 20 per cent in the inner-west or south-east such as Hurstville or Menai, 16 per cent from the Central Coast, Illawarra or other regional areas, and 10 per cent in Sydney's eastern suburbs including Randwick, Coogee, Maroubra and Botany.